Systematic Schrieffer-Wolff-transformation approach to Josephson junctions: quasiparticle effects and Josephson harmonics: Fourth-order SWT

 Here, the constant term $E_0^{(4)}$ and the single CP tunneling term $T^{(4)}_\mathrm{CP}\cos\hat{\varphi}$ can be absorbed into the second-order terms, leading to a redefinition of $E_0^{(2)}$ and $E_J$.
-The new non-trivial term $D^{(4)}\cos(2\hat{\varphi})$ referred to as the second Josephson harmonic in the literature~\cite{secondharmonic2007,Willsch2024}, describes the simultaneous tunneling of two CPs.
-By taking into account even higher orders in the SWT, higher harmonics can similarly be captured.
+The new non-trivial term $D^{(4)}\cos(2\hat{\varphi})$, referred to as the second Josephson harmonic in the literature~\cite{secondharmonic2007,Willsch2024}, describes the simultaneous tunneling of two CPs. \jav{This term originates from fourth-order processes involving the creation and annihilation of two QPs, accompanied in some order by the creation of two CPs in one lead and the annihilation of two CPs in the other.
+For example, the process $\fbox{$\rightarrow C$}\fbox{$\rightarrow C$}\fbox{$\rightarrow A$}\fbox{$\rightarrow A$}$ effectively describes the tunneling of two CPs from the left lead to the right one. } By taking into account even higher orders in the SWT, higher harmonics can similarly be captured.

-The parameters of $T^{(4)}_\mathrm{CP}$ and $D^{(4)}$ can be calculated from the microscopic properties of leads, as detailed in Appendix~\ref{sec:fourthprocesses}.
-In the special case of constant density of states and symmetric junction (see Appendix \ref{sec:constDOS} for details), the coefficients of the first and second harmonics are obtained as
+The parameters $T^{(4)}_\mathrm{CP}$ and $D^{(4)}$ can be calculated \jav{for a specific microscopic model of the leads and the weak link} as detailed in Appendix~\ref{sec:fourthprocesses}. \jav{For leads with constant normal-state density of states, $\mathcal{D}$, and a junction with momentum-independent tunneling amplitude $T$}, the coefficients \jav{ $T^{(4)}_\mathrm{CP}$ and $D^{(4)}$ are given in Appendix \ref{sec:constDOS}.
+Note that the momentum-independence corresponds to a tunneling between one distinguished level in the left lead, $\sim\sum c_{k\sigma}$, and one in the right lead, $\sim \sum c_{q\sigma}$, effectively describing a one-channel tunneling (rank-one coupling matrix).
+Neglecting constant terms $E_0$, the eigenvalues of the effective Hamiltonian \eqref{eq:Heff4ord} are obtained as

-where $T$ is the amplitude of single electron tunneling, which is assumed to be momentum independent for the sake of simplicity, $\mathcal{D}$ is the density of states in the normal phase, while $\alpha$, $\alpha'$, $\alpha''$ are positive numerical constants.
-These relations enable the design of the ratio between the amplitudes of the first and second Josephson harmonics.
+where $\alpha'\approx 0.0896$, $\alpha''\approx 2.307$ and $\alpha$ is a positive numerical constant depending on the high-energy cutoff $W$.
+The numerical constants depend on $\mathcal{D}\Delta$, which is a small quantity in the conventional case, where $\alpha$ and $\alpha''$ terms represent a tiny correction, however in flat-band superconductors they could significantly affect the overall parameter values.
+Eq.~\eqref{eq:Efi} shows that in the conventional case by increasing the tunneling amplitude $T$, the first harmonic is suppressed while the second harmonic is enhanced.
+This is in accordance with the results of the mesoscopic study in Ref. \cite{Willsch2024} as the channel transparency is related to the tunneling amplitude.
+For very flat bands, the trend could become reversed.

+Furthermore, we find that, as $\mathcal{D}\Delta$ increases, the fourth-order contribution to the first harmonic, $T_{CP}^{(4)}$, becomes less significant compared to $D^{(4)}$, see the inset in Fig.~\ref{fig:harmonics}.